videolan/vlc/share/lua/README.txt

-var.del_callback( object, name, function, data ): Delete a callback to the object's "name" variable. "function" and "data" must be the same as when add_callback() was called.
+var.del_callback( object, name, function, data ): Delete a callback to the object's "name" variable. "function" and "data" must be the same as when add_callback() was called. var.trigger_callback( object, name ): Trigger the callbacks associated with the object's "name" variable.

 var.command( object name, name, argument ): Issue "object name"'s "name" command with argument "argument".